 It’s 2020 and a lot of institutions are being challenged.
 If you’re one of the ones challenging them, keep it up.

 DongWon Song is an agent at Howard Morhaim Literary Agency representing science fiction and fantasy for adults, young adult, and middle grade readers as well as select non-fiction.
-He was formerly an editor at Orbit, a product manager for an ebook startup, and has taught as an adjunct instructor in the publishing program at Portland State University.
+They were formerly an editor at Orbit, a product manager for an ebook startup, and have taught as an adjunct instructor in the publishing program at Portland State University.